Rome takes on a quieter, more relaxed vibe in winter, a perfect backdrop for the Rome Christmas Market, known as the Befana Market.

 Christmas Day: Closed.

-Christmas lights: Yes, switch on date: 8th December in Piazza Venezia.
+Christmas Tree: Yes, the switch on date is 8th December in Piazza Venezia.

 Vegetarian: Yes, plenty of options.

 Gluten-free: Yes, but limited.
 However, there are several GF bakeries and cafes in Rome.

 Pet-friendly: Yes, dogs are allowed on a lead.